Hilbert space signatures of non-ergodic glassy dynamics: Qualitative theoretical description

-Numerically evaluated expression for $R_{typ}(t)$ computed for $w=15$ with the help of (\ref{short}) is shown in Fig.~\ref{fig:short_time}a by blue dashed line (for $n=25$) and grey dashed line, $n=36$.
+We numerically evaluate the expression for $R_{typ}(t)$ at $w=15$, plotting the results in Fig.~\ref{fig:short_time}a by a blue dashed line (for $n=25$) and a grey dashed line, $n=36$.
 Results of direct numerical simulation of $R_{typ}(t)$ for $n=16,20$ and two instances of $n=25$ are shown by full lines, together with experimental data for $n=36$.
-Good agreement between approximation (\ref{short}) and the data is seen till $Jt \approx 1$ \, corresponding to $t \approx 30$ns, while at later time-scales qualitative deviations occur.
-Indeed, while theoretical dashed curves shows damped oscillations approaching constant value at $t \to \infty$, the data (in red) demonstrate faster decay of the oscillation amplitude and overall downshift of $R(t)$, in agreement with Eq.(2) of the Main text.
+Good agreement between approximation (\ref{short}) and the data is seen until $Jt \approx 1$ \, corresponding to $t \approx 30$ns, while at later time-scales qualitative deviations occur.
+Indeed, while the theoretical dashed curves shows damped oscillations approaching a constant value at $t \to \infty$, the data (in brown ) demonstrate faster decay of the oscillation amplitude and overall downshift of $R(t)$, in agreement with Eq.(2) of the Main text.
 We will argue below that such a behavior is due to residual interaction between different spin pairs ${\pmb{\tau}}_\mu,\pmb{\tau}_\nu$ leading to dephasing and inelastic transitions.